jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 # MACHINE_LEARN_LINK_ASSESMENT
 Link assesment for myself / Version 1.0 beta.
-Version 2.0 also beta should have a web-harvester included.
+Version 2.0 also beta should have a web-harvester included for getting input links.
 #
-The program will asses a link whether is OK (crit mine) or NOT the crit later.- --
+The program will asses a link whether is OK (crit from marketing) or NOT the crit later.- --
 #
 Criteria is mine but good.